chiaracx/patient-data-management/README.md

 # 🏥 Patient Data Management

-Here you can find a first version of a simple React-based frontend application designed to manage patient records.
+Here you can find a first version of a React-based SPA (Single Page Application) designed to manage patient records.
 It fetches patient data from a remote API and displays it in individual cards.
 Users can add or edit patient information through modals; however, these changes are not persisted to the backend.

 ## 🛠 Technologies Used